pandiyan07/binfut_usdm_btcusdt/README.md

 ---

+# ⚠️ Disclaimer

+This project is intended for educational and research purposes only.

+Cryptocurrency trading involves significant financial risk.
+Use this software at your own risk.
+The author is not responsible for any financial losses resulting from the use of this trading bot.

+---

+# 📄 License

+This project is licensed under the MIT License.

+---

 ## ⭐ Support the Project

 If you find this project useful, consider giving it a **⭐ Star** on GitHub.
 Contributions, suggestions, and pull requests are always welcome!